What is cycle syning, and why are so many people talking about it? Let’s break it down.

 Skincare: Skin might be dehydrated and sensitive.
 Focus on hydrating and calming.

-Relations: An orgasm during period sex can help relieve common symptoms like cramps and headaches.
-But interest in sex and intimacy might decrease during this time.
+Relations: An orgasm during period sex can help relieve common symptoms like cramps and headaches for some people.
+Thanks to the body’s natural pain-relieving chemicals.
+On the other hand, interest in sex and intimacy might decrease during this time.
 Also, it’s possible to experience the opposite.
 Just listen to your feelings and if you’re not in the mood, “me time” will be a better option.

 Career & Productivity: As this is a time for rest, it’s a good opportunity to look back on past projects and take some strategic notes for the future.
 Rather than focusing on new ideas, use this phase for inner reflection.